 Islamic economics is stretching its existence in the face of the global economy.
 The development of Islamic economics as a science and economic system has been received positively in various places (Suryani, 2012: 111).
 Islamic economics is considered an important field of study in developing the economy of the people (MohdRosdi, 2016: 38).
-Islamic economics is a twentieth century phenomenon (Furqani, 2015: 2) after being buried for a long time with the elimination of contributions from Islamic economic thinkers in world history books such as Joseph Alois Schumpeter (1883-1950) in the History of Economic Analysis, Eric Roll in A History of Economic Thought, Spengler and Allen in Essays in Economic Thought; Aristotle to Marshall, Hendry Spiegel in The Growth of Economic Thought, Robert Ekelund and Robert Herbert in A History to Economic Theory and Method, Harry Landreth and David Colander in The History of Economic Theory, and Steven G Medema and Warren J. Samuel in The History of Economic Thought: A Reader, and many more (Hoentoro, 2015: 24).
-Though parts of the idea of Islamic economics have existed since the advent of Islam at the time of the Prophet Muhammad more than 1400 years ago (Rahim, 2007: 11) and are increasingly increasing (Islahi, 2015: 4), and still in its infancy (Addas, 2008: 9) and become part of new disciplines in the contemporary century (Al-Daghistani, 2016: 395).
+Islamic economics is a twentieth century phenomenon (Furqani, 2015: 2) after being buried for a long time with the elimination of contributions from Islamic economic thinkers in world history books such as Joseph Alois Schumpeter (1883-1950) in the History of Economic Thought; Aristotle to Marshall, Hendry Spiegel in The Growth of Economic Thought, Robert Ekelund and Robert Herbert in A History to Economic Theory and Method, Harry Landreth and David Colander in The History of Economic Theory, and Steven G Medema and Warren J. Samuel in The History of Economics have existed since the advent of Islam at the time of the Prophet Muhammad more than 1400 years ago (Rahim, 2007: 11) and are increasingly increasing (Islahi, 2015: 4), and still in its infancy (Addas, 2008: 9) and become part of new disciplines in the contemporary century (Al-Daghistani, 2016: 395).